pivotal/docs-tap/getting-started/deploy-first-app.md

 ## <a id="add-app-to-gui-cat"></a>Add your application to Tanzu Application Platform GUI Software Catalog

-1. Navigate to the home page of Tanzu Application Platform GUI and click **Home**, located on the left-side navigation bar.
+1. Navigate to the home page of Tanzu Application Platform GUI and click **Home**, located on the left navigation bar.
 Click **REGISTER ENTITY**.

     ![REGISTER button on the right side of the header](../images/getting-started-tap-gui-5.png)